walle/bladeengine/README.md

 By creating Bladecoder Adventure Engine, I want to create a platform to tell stories.
 Interactive stories with modern graphics, animations and music.

+## Building

+For now only local install is possible, to install

+    $ cd bladeengine
+    $ ./gradlew install

 ### The Goddess Robbery

 Bladecoder Adventure Engine is currently under development and it is not ready for production.
 The Goddess Robbery is a test game created to show the features of the Engine.